adesouky/PiedPaper/README.md

 # PiedPiper-name-in-progress-

-**planning on having a working prototype by late November.
+**planning on having a working prototype by late December.

 This is basically designed to include: